Skip to Content

 Scala dei Turchi Boat and Sunset Tours

 Back in the day, one of the most popular things to do at Scala dei Turchi was to visit for sunset.
-Indeed, you can still enjoy an awesome sunset at Scala dei Turchi!
+Certainly, you can still enjoy an awesome sunset at Scala dei Turchi!
 Simply head to Majata Beach and you can watch one of the most marvellous sunsets you’ll ever see.

 Go to Lido Scala dei Turchi

 Located on Majata Beach, Lido Scala dei Turchi is a lovely beach bar and restaurant.
 After exploring the white cliff from Majata Beach, you could easily stop in for a bit to eat or just a drink.
-It’s also possible to catch a lovely sunset here too!
+It’s also possible to catch a lovely sunset here, too!

 Go to Lounge Beach Scala dei Turchi